syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/getting-started.md

 ## Add SfNumericUpDown

-The SfNumericUpDown control configured entirely in C# code or by using AXML markup.
-The following steps explain on how to create a SfNumericUpDown and configure its elements,
+The `SfNumericUpDown` control configured entirely in C# code or using the AXML markup.
+The following steps explain how to create a `SfNumericUpDown` and configure their elements.

-Add the below code in the Main.axml to include NumericUpDown control.
+Add the following code in the Main.axml to include `NumericUpDown` control.

 {% highlight xaml %}